logoresized

 • Lastly, these FIs are digitally savvy, using the digital space to reach, influence, engage and deliver both quality leads and build the brand.

-For specialised FIs, building a well-positioned brand and engagement plan is achievable – especially in today’s digital world.
+For specialized FIs, building a well-positioned brand and engagement plan is achievable – especially in today’s digital world.
 Here, smaller players can punch above their weight class against the more established players, allowing them to better position, market and engage meaningfully with clients and stakeholders.

 For FIs seeking to smartly position their brand and engage smartly, the FI must package and communicate its corresponding ‘smarts’ and key differentiators, which includes: